s-n-g/battery-alert/README.md

 make
 ```

-if *make* fails because of *mpg123* not being installed, and one does not want to install it, one can use the *no-mpg123* make argument.
+If *make* fails because of *mpg123* not being installed, and one does not want to install it, one can use the *no-mpg123* make argument.

 ```ruby
 $ make